Trump's Suggested Import Tax Would Mean Americans Pay For That Wall

 A White House spokesman said one idea taking shape is to apply a 20 percent tax on imports from Mexico, as well as other countries with which the U.S. has a trade deficit.
 That would effectively saddle U.S. consumers with a significant portion of the wall's cost, estimated at $15 billion or more.

 Trump's spokesman Sean Spicer did not offer details about how the import tax would work, but he said it could be adopted as part of comprehensive tax reform.
+After the idea sparked controversy, Spicer later walked back the idea, saying that "it could be a multitude of things."
+The tax could be 20 percent or 18 or 5, he said, adding that he wasn't trying to be "prescriptive."

 Trump discussed the plan during a meeting in Philadelphia with congressional Republicans.